 Yeah.
 It is because he is the God who is the Creator, who is the innovator.
 So anything that is new, he is behind it.
 That is the element of the novelty and the unpredictability.
 And he is also a God of faithfulness who maintains the world in its place.

 And the thing with coins, it is just a simple example but it’s related to the issue of weather.
 And there is a number of passages in Scripture that make it clear that God brings snow and the rain and sometimes famine.
-There is no rain in an agricultural country.
 God is in charge of all of those things.
 But if you think of the snow, it is each individual snowflake contributing to the snow.
 Or it is each individual raindrop contributing to the rain.

 So there is a combination of this creativity.
 You don’t know where each individual raindrop is going to fall.
 And of regularity.
 You know that there is going to be rain.
 And God is clearly showing in the Scripture that he is to be thanked for the coming of rain with its combination of predictability and unpredictability.